daneb/blog/_sermons/jude3-4.md

 * But there too lies the danger.
 I've seen good men go bad.
 It maybe for some time.
 It maybe for a long time.
 Saved men.
 * I've seen good men, Pastors split churches.
 I've seen Pastors fight over churches.
 I've seen godly men convince me of their own pet peeves or ideologues.
 * Jude doesn't say whether these men were saved or not.
 Most commentaries will say there were unsaved by deduction.
-* But my point here, is don't get caught up looking out and trying to identify the wolf in sheep's clothing, when there's potential for you to be just that.
+* But my point here, is don't get caught up looking out and trying to identify the wolf in sheep's clothing, when there's potential for you and I to be just that.
+* We need to not only watch out for the wolf amidst, but the wolf within.

 ## Conclusion